RavenCutie21/Voice-Changer-Settings/README.md

 you should just be able to get away with 32 chunk and 16k extra with no issue at all, unless your game is gpu intensive then you raise the chunk to 80ish.

 the giga 4090 chads can get away with basically anything but i still recommend 32 chunk as if its clear for a 3070 you should be fine no point in going lower anyways.
 16k extra is working for me but your extra may be larger, it just will use more resources, think of it as a data cache that makes low latency function without sounding like Joe Biden

+# special model section
+yes it is possible to delete models, however not in the UI, you have to navigate to the folder called MODEL_DIR where your start_http.bat file is located, the mini sub folders inside of it starting from 0 ending at 199 (if you use the 200th slot 199 will appear) can just be deleted to remove a model.

+they will automatically remake themselves when you add a model in a slot that doesnt have a folder.

 # FINALLY
 we get to testing, I will tell you audio issues that happen and how to fix them.